Skip to content

 # Leave venues, households, timeline, relationship_pipeline, romantic_relationships

-# at their defaults — they already point at the modern UK YAMLs.
+# at their defaults, since they already point at the modern UK YAMLs.

-Tip: omitting any of the nine regions narrows the build to the listed subset (e.g. drop everything except London and South East for a London-region run).
-Setting load_all: true instead would include Scotland, Wales, and Northern Ireland.
+Tip.
+Omitting any of the nine regions narrows the build further (drop everything except London and South East for a London-region run).

 Then ensure all CSVs under data/ reflect 2021 inputs (see §6.3) and run: